Viewing Evaluation Project Details

 Evaluation Statistics

-When the source database is Oracle, the information of supported objects and unsupported objects.
-Supported objects include native-supported objects, UGO-supported objects, and supported objects with risks
+Only when the source database is Oracle, supported objects and unsupported objects are displayed.
+Supported objects include native-supported objects, UGO-supported objects, and supported objects with risks.

 Click View details to view supported objects with risks and unsupported objects.